UK Labour's finance spokesman McDonnell tells tax avoiders: the game is over

-LIVERPOOL, England, Sept 24 (Reuters) - Britain’s opposition Labour Party will demand companies demonstrate they pay their fair share of tax, its finance spokesman John McDonnell said on Monday.
+LIVERPOOL, England (Reuters) - Britain’s opposition Labour Party will demand companies demonstrate they pay their fair share of tax, its finance spokesman John McDonnell said on Monday.

 McDonnell said some companies were avoiding paying their taxes “on an industrial scale”, denying the public money for services such as hospitals and schools.